BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The atomic operations are indispensable so that a **true race condition** cannot occur in a lock-free data structure.
 However, there are some related pitfalls with the lock-free data structures such as ABA problem, livelocks and memory issues like dangling pointers.

+[Lock-free](https://github.com/BarisAlbayrakIEEE/lock_free.git) repository in my github page contains a number of lock-free designs for the queue and stack data structures.

 The wait-free approach is the most complex of the three approaches.
 **While I am very confident in the lock-based and lock-free concurrencies, I have a little background about the wait-free approach.**
 However, its one of the issues I currently study.